Children’s Oral Care by Age

 Additional Children’s Oral Health Care Tips

 - Remember that the typical minty toothpaste we use as adults can taste spicy to a child.
-Allow your child to pick out their favorite flavor of kid’s toothpaste such as bubble gum flavor.
+Allow your child to pick out their favourite flavour of kid’s toothpaste such as bubble gum flavour.